ttoohey/yadah/packages/yadah/readme.md

 ### `MessageQueueMixin`

-A mixin for Yadah service classes which provides access to the message queue subsystem, and helper methods for add jobs to the queue.
+A mixin for Yadah domain classes which provides access to the message queue subsystem, and helper methods for adding jobs to the queue.

 ## subsystem-pubsub